QUBIP/qryptotoken/README.md

 ## Getting Started

-To get started, first build the `qryoptic` module by following the [build guide](./docs/build-qryoptic.md).
+To get started, first build the `qryptotoken` module by following the [build guide](./docs/build-qryptotoken.md).
 It will walk you through installing the necessary dependencies, setting up the token environment, and initializing the module using the `pkcs11-tool`.

 Once you've successfully built and initialized the module, you're ready to test it with Firefox.